arangodb/arangodb/Documentation/InstallationManual/Installing.md

     http://127.0.0.1:8529/

 To check if your installation was successful, click the `Collection` tab and open the configutation.
-Select the `System` TYPE.
+Select the `System` type.
 If the installation was successful, then the page should display a few system collections.

 Try to add a new collection and then add some documents to this new collection.